โฐ Minimum Connection Times

 ๐ข Terminal Information

-Johan Pienaar Airport (KMH) operates as a regional aviation facility serving the town of Kuruman in South Africa's Northern Cape province, positioned at coordinates -27.4567ยฐS, 23.4114ยฐE with ICAO designation FAKU at an elevation of 4,382 feet above mean sea level.
+Johan Pienaar Airport (KMH) stands as the pioneering aviation gateway to Kuruman in South Africa's Northern Cape province, strategically positioned at coordinates -27.4567ยฐS, 23.4114ยฐE with ICAO designation FAKU at an elevation of 4,382 feet above mean sea level.
 This historically significant airport represents the first aviation facility established in the Kalahari region and holds distinction as the first airport in the Northern Cape province, built in the late 1940s on land donated by local farmer Johan Pienaar, whose generosity enabled this essential transportation infrastructure.
 The airport serves the expansive semi-arid region where traditional overland transportation faces significant challenges due to vast distances and harsh environmental conditions across the Northern Cape's remote interior.

 The airport operates through a modern single terminal building designed to efficiently handle general aviation and charter operations with comprehensive passenger processing capabilities including check-in counters, baggage claim areas, and comfortable waiting areas appropriate for the facility's regional role.
 Terminal amenities include essential passenger services such as dining facilities with restaurant and bar options, duty-free shopping opportunities, and retail shops offering snacks, drinks, books, magazines, souvenirs, and travel necessities.
 The facility provides practical services including currency exchange, ATM access, and WiFi connectivity, along with specialized facilities including an onsite medical clinic and post office that serve both travelers and local community members requiring these essential services.